Diarmaid MacCulloch: Life

 In 2018, MacCulloch published the biography Thomas Cromwell: A Life.
 MacCulloch sits on the European Advisory Board of Princeton University Press.

 In 2019, MacCulloch retired as Professor of the History of the Church and was made professor emeritus.
 In addition to his position at St Cross College, he has been a senior research fellow in church history and archivist at Campion Hall, Oxford since 2020.

 Honours

 MacCulloch was elected a Fellow of the Society of Antiquaries of London (FSA) in 1978, a Fellow of the Royal Historical Society (FRHistS) in 1982, and a Fellow of the British Academy (FBA) in 2001.
 In 2003, he was awarded an honorary Doctor of Letters (DLitt) degree by the University of East Anglia.
 He was knighted in the 2012 New Year Honours for services to scholarship.
-While Debretts gives his formal style as "Prof Sir", MacCulloch has expressed the preference that he not be addressed in that manner, in accordance with protocol which dictates that clergy holding knighthoods are addressed as "Sir" only if so honoured before their ordination.
+While Debrett's gives his formal style as "Prof Sir", MacCulloch has expressed the preference that he not be addressed in that manner, in accordance with protocol which dictates that clergy holding knighthoods are addressed as "Sir" only if so honoured before their ordination.